 A third type of aniridia is associated with mental retardation, and a fourth type occurs in conjunction with Wilms’ tumor, genitourinary abnormalities, and possible mental retardation.
 (For more information on Wilms’ Tumor, please choose “Wilm” as your search term in the Rare Disease Database.)

 Until recently, it was thought that two separate genes were responsible for two distinct forms of aniridia.
 However, a review of the evidence revealed that what was thought to be two forms is actually one and that one gene is responsible.
-It is known as the PAX6 gene, and it is located on the short arm (p) of chromosome 11 (11p13).
+It is known as the PAX6 gene.

-The defect is thought to be inherited as an autosomal dominant trait, although some cases appear to be spontaneous genetic mutations.
-A second type of Aniridia associated with mental retardation and a third type occurring in conjunction with Wilms’ Tumor are also thought to be inherited as autosomal dominant traits.
+This condition is thought to follow an autosomal dominant pattern, and some patients appear to have a spontaneous genetic mutation.
+A second type of aniridia associated with intellectual disability and a third type occurring in conjunction with Wilms’ Tumor are also thought to follow an autosomal dominant pattern.